Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 * An Amplify environment
 * An Azure Service principal for the Discovery Agent to use Azure APIs
-* An Azure Event Hub for the Traceability Agent to report API traffic to Amplify Platform
+* An Azure Event Hub for the Traceability Agent to report API traffic to Amplify platform

 ## System requirements